ventus-ag/docs/_docs/tutorials/install-databases.md

 cqlsh
 ```

-Run the following command to change the cluster name to “Linuxize Cluster”:
+Run the following command to change the cluster name to “TestVentus Cluster”:
 ```
-UPDATE system.local SET cluster_name = 'Linuxize Cluster' WHERE KEY = 'local';
+UPDATE system.local SET cluster_name = 'TestVentus Cluster' WHERE KEY = 'local';
 ```
-Change “Linuxize Cluster” with your desired name.
+Change “TestVentus Cluster” with your desired name.
 Once done type exit to exit the console.

 2) Edit the `cassandra.yaml` configuration file and enter your new cluster name.
 ```
 vi /etc/cassandra/cassandra.yaml
 ```
 ```
-cluster_name: 'Linuxize Cluster'
+cluster_name: 'TestVentus Cluster'
 ```

 3) Run the following command to clear the system cache: